robertcalvert/slate/README.md

 ## Development

-### Working on Slate or Its Plugins
+### Working on Slate or Its Extensions

-To make changes to the framework or any plugin:
+To make changes to the framework or any extension:

 1. Navigate to the relevant package: